bibo19842003/gerrit-document-cn-translation/user-attention-set.md

 ### For Gerrit Admins

-The Attention Set will be part of the upcoming 3.3 release (due late 2020).
+The Attention Set will be part of the upcoming 3.3 release (late 2020).
 It is enabled by default, but you can disable it by setting `change.enableAttentionSet` to false.

+As part of Gerrit 3.3 upgrade, the user group "Non-Interactive Users" is renamed "Service Users".
+For a new installation, the group is automatically created upon initialization.

 ### Important note for all host owners, project owners, and bot owners